Miss United Kingdom

 Miss United Kingdom is a title held by the highest-ranked contestant from the UK in the Miss World pageant.
-The winner sometimes competes at Miss International the following year under the Britain or United Kingdom banner.
+The winner sometimes competes at Miss International and Miss Supranational the following year under the Britain, England or United Kingdom banner.
 From 1958 to 1999, Miss United Kingdom was a national beauty pageant held to choose a representative for the Miss World Pageant.
 In 1999, Scotland and Wales had their own contestants at Miss World, and in 2000, England and Northern Ireland sent their own representatives.
 The existing organization now runs the Miss England competition.